Battlesystem: Publication history

-The first edition Battlesystem set, designed by Douglas Niles and Steve Winter, was published in 1985.
-It featured a cover by Jeff Easley.
+The first edition Battlesystem set was designed by Douglas Niles and Steve Winter with a cover by Jeff Easley, and was published in 1985.

 Reception

 Roger Musson reviewed the original boxed set in Imagine magazine, giving it a positive review.
 He noted that the rules are fairly easy to use, although there are "some omissions and rules buried in odd places".
 Musson thought that "no self-respecting DM will want to be without the Battlesystem rules", although he found the other contents of the box of somewhat mixed value.
 Overall, Musson felt that the package is "to be welcomed" and that it "may provide a good introduction for many to the world of fantasy-wargaming".

 Graeme Davis reviewed the original Battlesystem for White Dwarf, giving it a rating of 8/10 overall.
 He called the rules "concise and well-written".
 He felt that as a supplement to the D&D game, "the Battle System does what it sets out to do and does it very well; it may not be as detailed as some fantasy wargame rules, but it is adequate for the requirements of most role-players and can be used quite easily by anyone familiar with D&D or AD&D".
 Davis concluded by stating that "Battle System deserves to be given a chance, but I'm afraid that it may have priced itself out the market from the start."

+Scott Dollinger reviewed Battlesystem for Different Worlds magazine and stated that "two good things did come out of Battle System.
+The first is that TSR is now producing some fine modules for large-scale combats.
+Even if one does not use Battle System the modules have a great deal of appeal for those individuals who enjoy simulation games as well as the role-playing variety.
+Second, the areas left undeveloped in Battle System make great article ideas for impoverished writers such as myself."

 The original Battlesystem set won the H.G.
 Wells award.